San Marcial Geology and Mineralization

 While San Marcial is primarily a silver deposit, mineralization is multi-phase, also hosting:

-• Zinc and lead closely associated with silver.
+• Zinc, lead and copper closely associated with silver.

 • Gold mineralization in peripheral epithermal veins and stockworks.

-• Recent GR Silver exploration has identified additional occurrences beneath the hydrothermal breccia.
+• Recent GR Silver Mining exploration drilling has identified additional occurrences beneath the hydrothermal breccia and beyond the resource area.

 GR Silver Mining white and yellow logo